lukepower/ra-dec-to-alt-az/README.md

 RA/Dec to Alt/Az PHP Class
 ================

+> This repository is a fork of [Tom Gillespy's RA/Dec to Alt/Az repository](https://github.com/tomgillespy), with the sole purpose of making the class `composer` installable.
+Some code refactoring was done, most importantly the class has been put into its own namespace.

 This class converts celestial coordinates, along with the time, latitude and longditude to a altitude and azimuth for a telescope mount or camera.

 ##Installation